 Contrary to popular belief, schizophrenia is not a split or multiple personality.
-Schizophrenia is a psychosis, a type of mental illness in which a person cannot tell what is real from what is imagined.
+Schizophrenia involves a psychosis, a type of mental illness in which a person can’t tell what’s real from what’s imagined.
 At times, people with psychotic disorders lose touch with reality.
 The world may seem like a jumble of confusing thoughts, images, and sounds.
-The behavior of people with schizophrenia may be very strange and even shocking.
-A sudden change in personality and behavior, which occurs when schizophrenia sufferers lose touch with reality, is called a psychotic episode.
+Their behavior may be very strange and even shocking.
+A sudden change in personality and behavior, which happens when people who have it lose touch with reality, is called a psychotic episode.

-Schizophrenia varies in severity from person to person.
-Some people have only one psychotic episode while others have many episodes during a lifetime but lead relatively normal lives between episodes.
-Still other individuals with this disorder may experience a decline in their functioning over time with little improvement between full blown psychotic episodes.
+How severe schizophrenia is varies from person to person.
+Some people have only one psychotic episode, while others have many episodes during a lifetime but lead relatively normal lives in between.
+Still others may have more trouble functioning over time, with little improvement between full-blown psychotic episodes.
 Schizophrenia symptoms seem to worsen and improve in cycles known as relapses and remissions.

 Positive Symptoms of Schizophrenia

-- Delusions: Delusions are strange beliefs that are not based in reality and that the person refuses to give up, even when presented with factual information.
-For example, the person suffering from delusions may believe that people can hear his or her thoughts, that he or she is God or the devil, or that people are putting thoughts into his or her head or plotting against them.
+- Delusions: These are false, mixed, and sometimes strange beliefs that aren’t based in reality and that the person refuses to give up, even when shown the facts.
+For example, a person with delusions may believe that people can hear their thoughts, that they are God or the devil, or that people are putting thoughts into their head or plotting against them.

-- Catatonia (a condition in which the person becomes physically fixed in a single position for a very long time).
+- Catatonia: In this condition, the person may stop speaking, and their body may be fixed in a single position for a very long time.

-- Talking in sentences that do not make sense or using nonsense words, making it difficult for the person to communicate or engage in conversation
+- Talking in sentences that don’t make sense or using nonsense words, making it difficult for the person to communicate or hold a conversation

 - Moving slowly